igorsobreira/eizzek/README.md

 A simple plugin is just a regex associated with a callabe that returs a ``defer.Deferred`` object.
 There are examples in eizzek/plugins.
 The first parameter is a dict with connection data (currenty just the message object).

-When a message arrives all the first regex that matches is called.
+When a message arrives first regex that matches is called.

 Session Plugin
 --------------------